0foo/study_notes/rhcsa-summary/topics/access_permissions.md

 * `ls -l`
     * if have a plus after it means ACL's are configured

 * View
     * `getfacl filename`
+* basic
+    * `setfacl -m u:username:permissions /path/to/file`
+    * `setfacl -m g:groupname:permissions /path/to/file`
+    * `setfacl -m o:permissions filename`
+    *  `-x`: removes
+    * `-R`: recursive
+    * `setfacl -b /path/to/file`: removes ALL
+* defaults
+    * `setfacl -dm u:username|groupname:permissions /path/to/directory` : defaults (apply to all new files created, but not existing)

+* `setfacl -m m:permissions(i.e. rwx) /path/to/file`
+    * When setting ACLs, the permissions mask limits the effective permissions for users and groups.
+    * This means that even if you specify full permissions for a user or group (e.g., read, write, execute), they will only be granted if they fall within the mask's limit

 * Set/Remove
     * `setfacl -m u:username:rw- filename`
     * `setfacl -m g:groupname:r-- filename`